cessda/cessda.guidelines.public/observability/logging-overview.md

 ![Logging_pipeline.jpg](../images/Logging_pipeline.jpg)

-- The application must log each line of the stream into `stdout`.
+- The application must log each line of the stream to `stdout`.

 - The Docker engine uses the JSON-file log driver to interpret each line as one log event and outputs it as JSON

-- Fluent Bit collects logs and uses Kubernetes Filters to allow enrichment of log files with Kubernetes metadata.
+- Fluent Bit collects logs and uses Kubernetes Filters to enrich them with Kubernetes metadata.

 - Graylog server defines and indexes logs into Elasticsearch.